Shoulder Injuries Part 4 - Treatment Logic & Recommendations

 THE MSR -5 POINT SHOULDER JOINT MOBILIZATION PROTOCOL

-In this video Dr. Abelson demonstrates the Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol Part 1.
+In this video Dr. Abelson demonstrates the Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol Part One.
 When we think of the shoulder, we often think of it as being just one joint.
 In reality, we must consider five different joints.
 Understanding the inter‐relationships between the structures in these five joints will play a critical role in successfully resolving shoulder injuries.
-(Video to be released to the general public August 11/2020)

-Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol Part 2.
-(Video to be released to the general public August 20/2020)
+Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol Part Two.

 MOBILIZING THE MYOFASCIAL SYSTEM

 Just as we have emphasized the importance of addressing joint restrictions we must also take a comprehensive approach to treating myofascial restrictions.
 (The prefix "myo" refers to muscle or related to muscle, while fascia refers to the connective tissue that infuses and surrounds every structure in the body.

 The Fascia Research Journal describes the fascia system in a very concise way.